General Properties of Transition Metals (AQA A Level Chemistry): Revision Note

 Example of a polydentate ligand complex

-Complexes with water & ammonia molecules
+Complexes with water and ammonia molecules

 • Water and ammonia molecules are examples of neutral ligands

-• Both ligands contain a lone pair of electrons which can be used to form a dative covalent bond with the central metal ion
+• Both ligands contain a lone pair of electrons, which can be used to form a dative covalent bond with the central metal ion

 • In water, this is the lone pair on the oxygen atom